-The Home Finance Program is designed to function as a revolving loan fund.
 Funds are loaned out to the Native American participant and paid back in the form of principal and interest payments.
 The funds are then loaned back out to other Native American participants.
 There is a multiplier effect at work within the Program-the more loans made, the more principal and interest is repaid and those funds are then used to provide even more loans.
 This truly creates a self-sustaining service that sets the Choctaw Nation Housing Authority and its program participants on the path to self-sufficiency.
-As a HUD-approved counseling agency, the CHFC also offers homeowner coun-

 As a HUD-approved counseling agency, the CHFC also offers homeowner counseling services.
 Prior to extending a loan, each borrower is required to complete a homebuyer counseling session that provides education and information about the responsibilities and commitments required to be a successful homeowner.
 These sessions cover understanding, establishing, and maintaining good credit; personal financial planning and budgeting; and counseling to assist tribal members in becoming mortgage-ready.
 It prepares them for the reality of homeownership as to the necessities of paying for a mortgage, insurance, taxes and maintenance expenses.
 CHFC also provides post-loan counseling, include ongoing individual counseling as needed to develop the skills necessary to become a successful homeowner.
-The counseling and education that the Home Finance Program services provide help its Native American beneficiaries become more knowledgeable, less likely to become victims of predatory lending practices, and more likely to successfully manage their personal finances to become responsible homeowners.
+The counseling and education that the Home Finance Program services provide help its National Country of the country tive American beneficiaries become more knowledgeable, less likely to become victims of predatory lending practices, and more likely to successfully manage their personal finances to become responsible homeowners.
 We serve an average of 400 individuals per year through our counseling services.